Parazoid/js-sketches/README.md

 More will be added over time.

 ### Sketch Template
-A simple empty sketch, used as a template. *Note: Please use the colour __"#23272a"__ if you can for the background of all sketches as to maintain a uniform look on the webhub.*
+A simple empty canvas, used as a template. *Note: Please use the colour __"#23272a"__ if you can for the background of all sketches as to maintain a uniform look on the webhub.*

 ### Fractal Tree
 A fractal tree, recursion based.
 A good start on understanding recursion, fractals, and DOM elements.